finnhodgkin/learn-phoenix-todo-example/README.md

 |__Application description:__| `[optional]`|
 |__Authorization callback URL:__| `http://0.0.0.0:4000/auth/github/callback`|

-Click `Register application` and leave the tab open - we'll need the Client Id and Secret in a moment.
+Click `Register application` and leave the tab open - you'll need the Client Id and Secret in a moment.

 __Envy__

-Environment variables are absolutely pointless if we don't add the secrets they contain to our application's .gitignore.
+Environment variables are absolutely pointless if you don't add the secrets they contain to the application's .gitignore.

 __Before moving on add a line with `*.env` to your .gitignore.__